Ryuuuxseii/A-maze-ing/README.md

 # <u>DESCRIPTION: </u>

 A-Maze-Ing is an interactive terminal-based maze generator and solver built in Python.
 The goal of the project is to procedurally generate mazes of configurable size, solve them automatically, and let players navigate them manually, all rendered directly in the terminal using the curses library!
-The project is structured around a reusable mazegen package that encapsulates:
+The project is structured around a reusable mazegen package that encapsulates the following

 - Maze generation using two distinct algorithms: Depth-First Search (DFS).
 - Maze solving using Breadth-First Search (BFS), which guarantees the shortest path.